coursera-dl/coursera-dl/README.md

 1\.
 Install any missing dependencies.

+  We strongly recommend that you consider installing Python packages with [`pip`][17], as in it is the current [preferred method][18].
+If you are using pip, you can directly install all the dependencies from the requirements file using `pip install -r requirements.txt`.

+  You may choose to install the dependencies yourself, but our users had issues that not all resources (videos etc.) were downloaded with versions of the dependencies different than those listed in the `requirements.txt` file.

+  In any case, you may want to install:

   * [Beautiful Soup 4][5]: See also html5lib below.
     - Ubuntu/Debian: `sudo apt-get install python-bs4`
     - Mac OSX + MacPorts: `sudo port install py-beautifulsoup4`